yacaeh/pix2pix-tensorflow/README.md

 - CNN-based encoder-decoder with a conditional GAN architecture
 - Image size < 400 x 400 recommended (Higher resolution image -> Use pix2pixHD)
 ## In this code
-- Latent variable z was removed for deterministic mapping (i.e. input image and ground truth image are 1:1 matched)
+- Latent variable z was removed for deterministic mapping (i.e. input image and ground truth image are 1:1 matched).
 - tf.\_\_version\_\_ == '1.12.0' ~ '1.14.0'
 - Only CPU: set FLAGS.gpu_num to 0 in main.py.
 - The number of GPUs > 2: mannually allocate them.